 PZI Zen Online: “What is the most marvelous thing, a matter of special worth?” a student asks Baizhang.
 “Sitting alone on Mt.
 Courage Peak,” he answers.
 The importance of an imaginative response to any time of change.
 The wisdom of an indigenous storyteller who embodies a much longer timeline of radical earth changes.
 Music by Michael Wilding posted separately.
 As recorded Dec 13 2020.

 PZI Zen Online: Why do people go to wild places to find their true nature?
 The wild is here, right now, in your own wild temple.
 Anything can happen in the wildness of now.
 The Universe is so rich in destinations that you are always already at one!
 The beauty of joining in meditation in difficult times.
 With music from Jordan McConnell, Amaryllis Fletcher.
 As recorded Nov 29 2020

-PZI Zen Online: The Journey Into Awakening – John Tarrant tells a koan story in which a woman gets a task that seems impossible and which she must practice without fail for a year.
-As recorded Sunday Nov 22 2020.
+Audio excerpt from the Journey Into Awakening Series, in which John Tarrant tells the koan story of a woman who gets a task that seems impossible, that she must practice without fail for one year.
+As recorded on Sunday, November 22, 2020.
 17 minutes.

 PZI Zen Online: John Reads the Ballad of Tam Lin, in which a brave girl helps her lover, caught in the Faery Queens’s caterhaugh (boggy fen), transform.
 As recorded on retreat, Oct 31 2020.
 13 minutes.